yuqiliao/IDE-help-guide/08-definitions-by-study.Rmd

 #### Education Level
 Only one education level (ISCED 1, 2, or 3) can be selected at a time in the IDE.
 For more information on data availability by ISCED level, please see Jurisdiction(s) below.

-#### Measures
+#### Dependent Variables
-You can choose the full population estimate, which is the default measure at each education level in the TALIS IDE, or there are a number of continuous variables that you may choose as a measure of analysis.
+You can choose the full population estimate, which is the default dependent variable at each education level in the TALIS IDE, or there are a number of continuous variables that you may choose as a dependent variable of analysis.
 These continuous variables are from the international and U.S. national teacher and school questionnaires.

 #### Years
 The TALIS IDE includes data from 2018, 2013, and 2008, the three years in which TALIS was administered to teachers and principals.
 Some of the variables included across years may differ; for example, the “culture of sharing success” variable under the School Climate and Safety (reported by Principal) subcategory has data available in TALIS 2013, but not in TALIS 2018 or 2008.